clebert/pageobject/@pageobject/web/README.md

 [![Coverage Status][badge-coveralls-image]][badge-coveralls-link]
 [![TypeScript][badge-typescript-image]][badge-typescript-link]

-> A declarative API for framework-independent web test automation.
+> A declarative API for framework-independent web UI test automation.

 **This package is part of [PageObjectJS][internal-homepage].**